Iron Dome: Funding

 The initial funding and development of the Iron Dome system was provided and undertaken by Israel.
 This allowed for the deployment of the first two Iron Dome systems.
-Subsequently, funding for additional Iron Dome systems — along with repeated funding for the supply of the interception missiles — has been provided by the United States.
-From 2011 to 2021, the US contributed a total of US$1.6 billion to the Iron Dome defense system, with another US$ 1 billion approved by the US Congress in 2022.
+Subsequently, funding for additional Iron Dome systems—along with repeated funding for the supply of the interception missiles—has been provided by the United States.
+From 2011 to 2021, the US contributed a total of US$1.6 billion to the Iron Dome defense system, with another US$1 billion approved by the US Congress in 2022.

-Funding for the production and deployment of these additional Iron Dome batteries and interceptor missiles was approved by the United States Congress, after being requested by President Obama in 2010.
-In May 2010, the White House announced that U.S. President Barack Obama would seek $205 million from U.S. Congress in his 2011 budget, to spur the production and deployment of additional Iron Dome batteries.
+Funding for the production and deployment of these additional Iron Dome batteries and interceptor missiles was approved by the United States Congress, after being requested by President Barack Obama in 2010.
+In May 2010, the White House announced that Obama would seek $205 million from Congress in his 2011 budget, to spur the production and deployment of additional Iron Dome batteries.
 White House spokesman Tommy Vietor stated, "The president recognizes the threat missiles and rockets fired by Hamas and Hezbollah pose to Israelis, and has therefore decided to seek funding from Congress to support the production of Israel's short range rocket defense system called Iron Dome."
 This would be the first direct U.S. investment in the project.
 Such financial assistance could expedite the completion of the defensive system, which has long been delayed by budgetary shortfalls.
 A few days later, on 20 May 2010, the U.S. House of Representatives approved the funding in a 410–4 vote.
 The bill, the United States–Israel Missile Defense Cooperation and Support Act (H.R.
 5327), was sponsored by Representative Glenn C. Nye of Virginia.
 This money was expected to be included in the 2011 budget.
 Once the money was received in 2011, it still took a further 18 months before the additional batteries were delivered to the air force.

 On 9 May 2011, Haaretz published that Defense Ministry director general Maj.
 Gen. (res.)
 Udi Shani said that Israel plans to invest nearly $1 billion in the coming years for the development and production of Iron Dome batteries.
 "We are no longer approaching this in terms of initial operational capabilities but are defining the final target for absorbing the systems, in terms of schedule and funds.
 We are talking about [having] 10–15 Iron Dome batteries.
 We will invest nearly $1 billion on this.
 This is the goal, in addition to the $205 million that the U.S. government has authorized," Shani said.